Year 2 2025 - 2026

 Maths

 In Maths, the children will be focussing on recognising the place value of each digit in a two-digit number and to be able to compose and decompose two-digit numbers using standard partitioning.
-They will learn to compare and order numbers from 0 up to 100; use <, > and = signs.
+They will learn to compare and order numbers from 0 up to 100; use <, > and = signs. .
 They will read and write numbers to at least 100 in numerals and in words.
-The children will also focus on addition and subtraction.
+This half term we will also focus on addition and subtraction.
 The children will recall and use addition and subtraction facts to 20 fluently and derive and use related facts up to 100.
 They will secure fluency in addition and subtraction facts within 10, through continued practice.
 We will also start to add and subtract across 10.
-They will be looking at money and the children will use the symbols for pounds and pence and think about different coins we can use to make a particular value.
-Later in the Autumn term we will be solving problems that involve addition and subtraction.
-The children will also start to recall and use multiplication and division facts for the 2, 5 and 10 times tables.

 Science

-In Autumn 1 we will be looking at Animals including humans.
+In science this half term we will be looking at Animals including humans.
 The children will learn that animals, including humans, have offspring which grow into adults.
 They will find out about and describe the basic needs of animals, including humans, for survival (water, food and air).
 We also look at the importance of exercise, eating the right amounts of different types of food, and hygiene.

 Geography